SY-STEM Links Introductory Video

 The idea is to create a video-driven kiosk that can be put in places used by the homeless, such as shelters, the library, public buildings, and even the police station.

 Just before New Years, our producer was approached by Tom Chapman, a member of the team of professionals at the Canadian Mental Health Association, Ontario and co-manager of an independent street level group called 'Patching the Past'.
 Tom's goal was to produce a series of videos that would help the homeless find the services they needed in a way that was convenient and comprehensive; that being professionally produced video provided through a kiosk.
 Tom then recruited the help of David James Watt, a Georgian College student who is studying Social Service Work and who, along with co-student Michelle White, had spearheaded Beneath the Blanket.
-The group then went on to recruit and interview Linda Bushell Goodall, the Executive Director of The Lighthouse Soup Kitchen & Shelter, and Jill Dunlop, faculty at the Centre for Social enterprise at Georgian College, and Constable Julie Doucette, the Mental Health Coordinator of the Ontario Provincial Police, Orillia.
+The group then went on to recruit and interview Linda Bushell Goodall, the Executive Director of The Lighthouse Soup Kitchen & Shelter, and Jill Dunlop, faculty at the Centre for community-oriented at Georgian College, and Constable Julie Doucette, the Mental Health Coordinator of the Ontario Provincial Police, Orillia.

 The production schedule was tight as it was important to get the idea before the right people by a specific date.